bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 end
 ```

+The random generator spec will only pass when the generated random number is 50.
+It will fail more often.

 ##	Version 2 ##

-The above spec deals with the problem of randomness.
+The spec below deals with the problem of randomness.
 You cannot use stub to deal with this spec because you will stub yourself out.
-The spec checks only the range of the generated random number is within the expected range.
+So, what statement can you make about this code that is true?
+Can we loosen our assertion and still satisfy the requirement?

 guess_game_spec.rb